MBA Application Process: An Overview

 Let’s discuss the three in detail one-by-one –

-Key Requirements for Application
+Key Requirements for the MBA Application Process

 Most top schools will require you to submit a valid GMAT/GRE score.
 GMAT is much more widely accepted than GRE for Business related programs, and hence is the preferred test by a huge margin.
 Ideally, most schools will publish the average GMAT score of the last batch on their website clearly.
 However, while setting a target GMAT score, it is important that you focus on other factors of your profile, because depending on how well you fare on them, you might need to target a score higher/lower than the average.